10 Experiences of an island where the gods and people live together

 Miyajima Island is regarded sacred.
 From ancient times, every tree, rock and sand in the island was worshipped as god.
 It is an island often regarded by the locals as where the people and the gods live together.
 It is home to the only floating Torii gate in the world, and the infamous Mount Misen which is associated with a legend of miracle-that a fire lit by a Buddhist monk, Kobo Daishi. have been burning for almost 1200 years.

-Miyajima Island is a short ferry ride from Hiroshima.
+The Island is a short ferry ride from Hiroshima.
 The journey takes ten-minutes from Miyajimaguchi Pier (see below for information on How to get to Miyajima from Hiroshima).
 However, I took the forty-five-minute World Heritage Sea Route by Aqua Net ferry from Hiroshima Peace Memorial Park to Miyajima.
-I preferred this route because I was already at the Memorial Park and I wanted to experience the ride overlooking Hiroshima Bay.
+I preferred this route as I wanted to experience the ride overlooking Hiroshima Bay.

 From a distance I could see the iconic bright orange Torii gate in the blue waters of the sea against the backdrop of green mountains-it is almost a mythical beauty and quite simply divine!

-There is much you can do but I list the 5 experiences on my visit which I highly recommend that you do for an unforgettable memory to this island.
+There is much you can do but I list the 10 experiences on my visit which I highly recommend that you do for an unforgettable memory of this island.

 The Itsukushima Shrine is an iconic shrine and is regarded as one of the “Three Views of Japan” along with Matsushimo Island and Amanohashidate, chosen by a 15th century scholar, Nihon Sankei.
 It is the only shrine in the world that is built on water and attracts visitors from all over the world.